elastic/elasticsearch-rails/elasticsearch-model/README.md

 ```

 By default, index name and document type will be inferred from your class name,
-you can set it explicitely, however:
+you can set it explicitly, however:

 ```ruby
 class Article